rolancon/key-value/README.md

     term-a1

+A special convention is that a single hyphen _-_ can be used for an anonymous (unnamed) term:

+    -

 A pair contains of left-hand side term and a right-hand side term, connected with an equals sign **=**.
 E.g.:

     left-term = right-term